wjdtjrdn1234/cicd/README.md

-# cicd
 deploy server on aws ec2 and cicd using github action https://okdevi.link